GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Read and Discuss Stories About Kindness

-Another idea to foster kindness in your students is by reading and discussing stories focused on kindness.
+Another idea to foster kindness in your students is to read and discuss stories focused on kindness.
 While there are many such stories, a few suggestions include:

-- Listening with My Heart by Gabi Garcia: This sweet story teaches children that it’s important to be kind to not only others but yourself as well.
+• Listening with My Heart by Gabi Garcia: This sweet story teaches children that it’s important to be kind not only to others but also to themselves.
 Talk to your students about how they can treat themselves with kindness.
 This is especially important when they make mistakes or have a tough time.
 Note that if we aren’t kind to ourselves, it’s very difficult to be kind to others.

 If you can get your students excited about academics, you can definitely get them excited about spreading kindness with these activities.
 And imagine the impact a classroom full of kind, caring kids can have on their community!